awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

  When you resize a cluster, you specify a number of nodes or node type that is different from the current configuration of the cluster\.
 While the cluster is in the process of resizing, you cannot run any write or read/write queries on the cluster; you can run only read queries\.

- For more information about resizing clusters, including walking through the process of resizing clusters using different approaches, see [Tutorial: Resizing Clusters in Amazon Redshift](rs-resize-tutorial.md)\.
+ For more information about resizing clusters, including walking through the process of resizing clusters using different approaches, see [Tutorial: Resizing Clusters in Amazon Redshift](rs-resize-tutorial.md)\. <a name="resize-cluster-task"></a>

 **To resize a cluster**